Skip to content

 Communication bound

-Performance is limited by the node to node communication network.
-This can be caused by interconnect bandwidth saturation, or communication package latency.
+Performance is limited by the interconnect (bandwidth and/or latency).
 Benchmarks from this category include:

 • OSU Micro-Benchmarks (OMB)

-OMB performs point to point communication with messages of increasing size to measure bandwidth and latency.
-There are implementations for CPU and GPU available for this benchmark.
+OMB performs point-to-point communication with messages of increasing size to measure bandwidth and latency (CPU and GPU variants exist).

 Jobs page

-This page presents an overview of the individual batch jobs that have been executed on the HoreKa cluster.
-These Jobs can be filter by:
+This page presents an overview of your recent batch jobs on HoreKa.
+Jobs can be filtered by:

-• the number of nodes or number of GPUs used by the job
+• number of nodes / number of GPUs

 Job overview: Filter job data

-The Jobs page includes for each job a so called spider plot.
+Each job displayed in Jobs page is represented with its meta-data and the so-called spider plot.
 This plot very easily shows the performance limitations of this job and allows categorization as memory bound, compute bound, or communication bound.
 For this purpose, the plot shows the average and maximum values for the metrics:

 • CPU floating point operations per second